opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 ### Star nodes

-Star nodes contain the aggregated data of all the other nodes for a particular dimension, acting as "catch-all" node.
+A star node contains the aggregated data of all the other nodes for a particular dimension, acting as a "catch-all" node.
 When a star node is found in a dimension, that dimension is skipped during aggregation.
-This group all values of that dimension together.
+This groups together all values of that dimension.
 This allows a query to skip non-competitive nodes when fetching the aggregated value of a particular field.

 The star-tree index structure diagram contains the following three examples demonstrating how a query behaves when retrieving aggregations from nodes in the star-tree:

-- **Blue**: In a `terms` query searching for the average request size aggregation, the `port` equals `8443` and the status equals `200`.
-Because the query contains values in both the `status` and `port` dimensions, the query traverses through staus node `200` and returns the aggregations from child node `8443`.
+- **Blue**: In a `terms` query that searches for the average request size aggregation, the `port` equals `8443` and the status equals `200`.
+Because the query contains values in both the `status` and `port` dimensions, the query traverses status node `200` and returns the aggregations from child node `8443`.
-- **Green**: In a `term` query searching for the count of requests aggregation, the `status` equals `200`.
-Because the query only contains a value from the `status` dimension, the query traverses to the `200` nodes child star node, which contains the aggregated vale of all the `port` children nodes.
+- **Green**: In a `term` query that searches for the number of requests aggregation, the `status` equals `200`.
+Because the query only contains a value from the `status` dimension, the query traverses the `200` node's child star node, which contains the aggregated value of all the `port` child nodes.
-- **Red**: In a `term` query searching for the computed average request size aggregation, the port equals `5600`.
-Because the query does not contain a value from the `status` dimension, the query traverses through a star node and returns the aggregated result from the `5600` child node.
+- **Red**: In a `term` query that searches for the average request size aggregation, the port equals `5600`.
+Because the query does not contain a value from the `status` dimension, the query traverses a star node and returns the aggregated result from the `5600` child node.

 Support for the `Terms` query will be added in a future version.
 For more information, see [GitHub issue #15257](https://github.com/opensearch-project/OpenSearch/issues/15257).
 {: .note}